gruppe-i-co-design/paper/paper.md

 The IP implementation, unlike the hardware and software implementation, was not as straightforward.
 We tried to implement it, but soon bumped into some problems with generating the IP block.

-For our second algorithm we chose to implement a linear cell sorting algorithm based on the article linked below: [https://hackaday.com/2016/01/20/a-linear-time-sorting-algorithm-for-fpgas/](https://hackaday.com/2016/01/20/a-linear-time-sorting-algorithm-for-fpgas/)
+For our second algorithm we chose to implement a linear cell sorting algorithm based on an article by Vasquez [@vasquez16].

 The sorting algorithm uses cells / registers to sort the incoming data.
 It has only four rules: \

 1. If a cell is empty, it will only be populated if the cell above is full.
 2. If a cell is full, the cell data will be replaced if both the incoming data is less than the stored data, and the cell above is not pushing its data.